National Federation of Independent Business v. Sebelius: Background

 In March 2010, President Barack Obama signed the Patient Protection and Affordable Care Act into law.
 A number of parties sued, including the National Federation of Independent Business, claiming that the sweeping reform law was unconstitutional for various reasons.
 The Supreme Court granted certiorari to three cases, totaling 5½ hours of oral arguments: National Federation of Independent Business v.
 Sebelius (which consolidated a part of Florida v.
 Dept. of Health and Human Services) on the issues of the constitutionality of the individual mandate and the severability of any unconstitutional provisions, Dept. of Health and Human Services v.
 Florida on the issue of whether review was barred by the Anti-Injunction Act, and Florida v.
 Dept. of Health and Human Services on the matter of the constitutionality of the Medicaid expansion.

 District Court proceedings

-The state of Florida filed a lawsuit against the United States Department of Health and Human Services, challenging the constitutionality of the law.
+On behalf of the state of Florida, Florida Attorney General Pam Bondi sued the United States Department of Health and Human Services, challenging the law's constitutionality.
 On January 31, 2011, Judge Roger Vinson ruled that the mandatory health insurance "individual mandate"—the provision of Internal Revenue Code section 5000A imposing a "shared responsibility penalty" on nearly all Americans who fail to purchase health insurance—was outside the power of Congress.
 Vinson also held that the mandate could not be severed from the rest of the Affordable Care Act and struck down the entire act.